Qulip/BeakJoon-algorithm/README.md

 #### BeakJoon-Algorithm

 > This is BOJ Source Codes solved by myself

-using java 8 to compile source codes
+using java8 to compile source codes

+I will study 1 question in 1day